 Where there is a dispute about the management of a Conflict, the matter will be escalated to the Conflicts Officer.
-The Conflicts Officer will, as necessary, liaise with the Chair of the Trustee Board (in relation to Conflicts held by Trustee Directors or the CEO) or the CEO (in relation to Conflicts held by other Responsible Persons and employees) to determine the appropriate action.
+The Conflicts Officer will, as necessary, liaise with the Chair of the Trustee Board (in relation to Conflicts held by Trustee Directors or the CEO) or the CEO (in relation to Conflicts held by other Responsible Persons and/or Accountable Persons, and employees) to determine the appropriate action.